ievans147/WhatsApp-Analyser/readme.md

 ### Install Flammarion ###

 A gem is a program pertinent to Ruby.
-Once you have Ruby, you can install them by typing
+Once you have Ruby, you can install them by typing this into your console:

 	gem install gem_name

-into your console.
 This program uses Flammarion, a GUI gem.
-Unless you know you have Flammarion, you don't.
+Unless you know you have Flammarion, you probably don't.
 Furthermore, if you try to install it but already have it, nothing will happen.
 Install Flammarion by entering

 	gem install Flammarion